marbetschar/time-limit/README.md

+# Timing

-# A simply beautiful Timer app for elementary OS
+A simple and beautiful timer app for elementary OS

 <img src="timer.png?raw=true" width="262" align="right">

 ## Usage

 Drag the blue arrow to set a timer.
 Release to start and click to pause.
 When the time is up, a notification will show up with a nice sound.

 ### Keyboard shortcuts

-- `Space`: Pause/Play
-- `Esc`: Reset
+- `Space` for pause/play
+- `Esc` to reset

 ## Installation